josephaorahim/ASU_CSE340_Dockerfile/README.md

 OR

-You can do what I did and use VS Code, there is a Docker addon that allows you to right click on the Dockerfile then prompted for a name.
-Almost done, we just need to make sure that our container has access to our project.
+You can do what I did and use VS Code.
+There is a Docker addon that allows you to right click on the Dockerfile which will then prompt you for a name.
+We're almost done, we just need to make sure that our container has access to our project.

 ## Mapping your host drive